IBCNServices/layer-kafka-subclient/README.md

 ```

 This layer provides three configuration parameters:
-1. topics: ; seperated list of topics to subscribe to.
+1. topics: Space seperated list of topics to subscribe to.
 Can be left empty, the subscriber will remember your endpoint but not send any messages.
-(Ex. topic1;topic2)
 2. endpoint: Endpoint to which the subscriber will send the Kafka messages.
-(Ex.
-172.28.0.28/log)
 3. subscriber: IP adress of the kafka-subscriber service.

 Subscriptions will be started when the endpoint and subscriber config parameters are filled in.